drluckysibanda/drluckysibanda.github.io/_pages/publications.md

 Book Chapters
 ======
 1. **Sibanda, L.**, Hlatjwako, S.W., Makwara, T., Iwu, C.G. **2024**.
 Academic Citizenship in Private Higher Education Institutions: A South African Reflection.
-In Iwu, C.G. (ed) _Academic Citizenship in African Higher Education: Towards a Socioeconomic Development Agenda_.
+In  C.G.
+Iwu (ed) _Academic Citizenship in African Higher Education: Towards a Socioeconomic Development Agenda_.
 Palgrave Macmillan, Cham, pp. 67-85.
 DOI: [10.1007/978-3-031-63957-9_4](https://doi.org/10.1007/978-3-031-63957-9_4).
 1. Makwara, T., **Sibanda, L.** & Iwu, C. G. **2022**.
 To what extent is entrepreneurship a sustainable career choice for the youth?
 A post Covid-19 descriptive analysis.
-In Eniola, A. A., Iwu, C. G. and Opute, A. P. (eds.) _The Future of Entrepreneurship in Africa - Challenges and Opportunities Post-pandemic_, New York: Routledge, pp. 59-79.
+In A. A. Eniola, C.G.
+Iwu and A. P. Opute (eds.) _The Future of Entrepreneurship in Africa - Challenges and Opportunities Post-pandemic_, New York: Routledge, pp. 59-79.
 DOI: [10.4324/9781003216469-4](https://www.researchgate.net/publication/365835078_To_What_Extent_Is_Entrepreneurship_a_Sustainable_Career_Choice_for_the_Youth_A_Post-COVID-19_Descriptive_Analysis)

 Conference Presentations
 =======